gvwilson/sdxpy/src/template/index.md

 </html>
 ```

-would printed the word "Important:" in bold before each item in the list.
+would print the word "Important:" in bold before each item in the list.
 {: .continue}

 ### YAML Headers {: .exercise}